maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 👉 **The first generation: Sanger sequencing**

+How does it work? 🤔It uses a high fidelity DNA-dependent polymerase to generate a complementary copy to a single stranded DNA template.
+-
 1️⃣ In each reaction a single primer, complementary to the template, initiates a DNA synthesis reaction from its 3' end.
 -
 2️⃣ A, G, T and C di-deoxynucleotides are added in a template-dependent manner one after the other.
 These di-deoxynucleotides are modified so that they terminate polymerization when incorporated and also fluoresce to allow detection.